-My take: I have no reason to doubt Gary, even though Google staff have said plenty of things in the past that don't pan out in testing.
+My take: I have no reason to doubt Gary.
+Or Matt.
+Or Larry.
+Google's staff have said plenty of things in the past that don't pan out in testing.
 Is it because their agenda is to get everybody acting a certain way?
 Do ends justify means?

 Maybe.
 But probably not.